Why you can trust The Zebra

 Keep in mind that your city or your insurance company could have further eligibility requirements.
 This could include having a deck around your pool area for instance.
 Also, some homeowners policies won’t cover a pool that is left empty.
 Check with your city and your insurance agent to see your insurer has any special requirements.

-The average cost for a homeowners insurance policy for a home with a backyard pool is $1,226.
+The average cost for a homeowners insurance policy for a home with a backyard pool is $1,226, which is predictably greater than the national average.
 Below you'll find average home insurance rates for a swimming pool from many of the top homeowners providers.

 If you are thinking of installing a pool on your property, it’s always a good idea to let your insurer know.
 They can help you determine the coverage level that is best.
 If you are searching for better or cheaper insurance coverage, The Zebra can help.
 The Zebra allows you to compare rates from multiple insurance companies at the same time, giving you the chance to find the right policy for your needs.
 This way, you and your family can enjoy your swimming pool knowing that you are properly covered.